-Flannery OConnor was among the greatest American writers of the 2nd half of the 20th century; she was a writer in the Southern tradition of Eudora Welty, William Faulkner, and Carson McCullers, who wrote such classic novels and short stories as Wise Blood, The Violent Bear It Away, and A Good Man is Hard to Find.
-She is perhaps as well known for her tantalizing brand of Southern Gothic humor as she is for her Catholicism.
-That these tendencies should be so happily married in her fiction is no longer a surprise.
-The real surprise is learning that this much beloved icon of American literature did not set out to be a fiction writer, but a cartoonist.
+Flannery O'Connor was among the greatest American writers of the second half of the 20th century; she was a writer in the Southern tradition of Eudora Welty, William Faulkner, and Carson McCullers, who wrote such classic novels and short stories as Wise Blood, The Violent Bear It Away, and A Good Man is Hard to Find.
+However, it may be a surprise to most to learn that this much beloved icon of American literature did not set out to be a fiction writer, but a cartoonist.
 This seems to be the last well-kept secret of her creative life.

-While many of these images lampoon student life and the impact of World War II on the home front, something much more is happening.
+While many of these images lampoon student life and the impact of World War II on the home front, something much more is happening here.
 Her cartoons are a creative threshing floor for experimenting and trying out techniques that are deployed later with such great success in her fiction.

 She worked in both pen & ink and linoleum cuts, and her rough-hewn technique combined with her acidic observations to form a visual precursor to her prose.
 Fantagraphics is honored to bring the early cartoons of this American literary treasure to a 21st century readership.

 Video & Photo Slideshow Preview (view in new window):